thesadru/disnake/docs/migrating.rst

 The ``on_guild_channel_`` events correspond to :class:`abc.GuildChannel` being updated (i.e. :class:`TextChannel`
-and :class:`VoiceChannel`) and the ``on_private_channel_`` events correspond to :class:`abc.PrivateChannel` being updated (i.e. :class:`DMChannel` and :class:`GroupChannel`).
+and :class:`VoiceChannel`) and the ``on_private_channel_`` events correspond to :class:`abc.PrivateChannel` being updated (i.e. :class:`DMChannel` and :class:`GropChannel`).

 .. _migrating_1_0_voice:

 Voice Changes
 ---------------

-Voice sending has gone through a complete redesign.
+Voice sending has gone throgh a complete redesign.

 In particular:

-- Connection is done through :meth:`VoiceChannel.connect` instead of ``Client.join_voice_channel``.
+- Connection is done throgh :meth:`VoiceChannel.connect` instead of ``Client.join_voice_channel``.
-- You no longer create players and operate on them (you no longer store them).
+- Yo no longer create players and operate on them (yo no longer store them).
-- You instead request :class:`VoiceClient` to play an :class:`AudioSource` via :meth:`VoiceClient.play`.
+- Yo instead request :class:`VoiceClient` to play an :class:`AudioSorce` via :meth:`VoiceClient.play`.
-- There are different built-in :class:`AudioSource`\s.
+- There are different built-in :class:`AudioSorce`\s.

   - :class:`FFmpegPCMAudio` is the equivalent of ``create_ffmpeg_player``

 - create_ffmpeg_player/create_stream_player/create_ytdl_player have all been removed.

-  - The goal is to create :class:`AudioSource` instead.
+  - The goal is to create :class:`AudioSorce` instead.

 - Using :meth:`VoiceClient.play` will not return an ``AudioPlayer``.